rks101/isdp/README.md

 # isdp
 This repository is a compilation of topics and concerns related to Information Security and Data Privacy (ISDP).
 Every example mentioned below is accessible in the public domain.
 The content below can be structured better, and I am looking for assistance on this; for now, compiling self-notes for a course under construction 🙂

-The importance and relevancy of cybersecurity and privacy practices are only increasing with automation around us.
+The importance and relevance of cybersecurity and privacy practices are only increasing with automation around us.
 News headlines fill our screens, reporting yet another hack, data leak, or cyber fraud.
 How often do we pay attention before submitting data to websites or mobile apps?

 Cybersecurity is relevant to everyone in the modern world, including a strong password policy to protect individual accounts at workplaces.
 Organizations must protect personally identifiable information (PII) from accidental leakage and consider minimizing data collection with the Notify and Consent principle.